GenieFramework/Genie.jl/docs/src/tutorials/4-1--Developing_MVC_Web_Apps.md

 3. PostgreSQL
 Input 1, 2 or 3 and press ENTER to confirm
 ```
+Note that if you select an option other than SQLite, you will need to manually create the database outside of Genie.
+Currently, Genie only automatically creates SQLite databases.

 We'll use SQLite in this demo, so let's press "1".
 Once the process is completed, Genie will start the new application at <http://127.0.0.1:8000>.
 We can open it in the browser to see the default Genie home page.